summerflutter/summerflutter.github.io/about/index.md

 comments: false
 ---

-This blog is the Place to write for Summer.
+<center> This blog is the Place to write for Summer.

-Grew up in China, went to France at the age of 17, after 7 years moved to London for work.
+Grew up in China, went to France at the age of 17, after 7 years moved to London for work. <\center>